gseasons/AnalysisMultiverse/README.md

 # Resource Allocation
  - On compute canada ~4 days for 50 subjects x 200 pipelines with 200 CPUs, 6gb RAM per CPU
+ - Potential issue: There is a file cap on compute canada of 1000k (Graham), which may result in workflow crashing (likely need to get this extended)
  - Generates a lot of data, peaking at ~0.83GB per subject per pipeline
    a.
 Running with debug set to false will delete files once they are no longer needed by the workflow
      i.
 Saves a LOT of space, but if the analysis fails, it cannot be rerun from where it failed, and will restart from the beginning (i.e. progress is lost)